Manoj-Paramsetti/kali-linux-notes/docker/installation.md

 $ su
 $ nautilus
 ```
-Now go to `/etc` select `docker/` folder then chage properites for non-root user as create and delete files
+Now go to `/etc` select `docker/` folder then change properites for non-root user as create and delete files

 **Now logout and login again**